mortentang/02456_cgm_forecast/README.md

 # 02456_deeplearning_cgm
 A [template](https://github.com/hedia-team/02456_deeplearning_cgmforecast/tree/devBranch) has been given from Hedia, which takes care of running and validating the neural network.

+To run the model, the OhioT1DM dataset is needed.
+This is not publicly available.

 # Installation
 Using the repo requires installation of `poetry`.
 Guide to installation can be found [here](https://python-poetry.org/docs/#installation)
 This tool manages all the required python packages in a virtual environement.
 After installation run